 While at the Shalom Hartman Institute of North America, Sarah led the Created Equal Project: teaching, writing, doing research, developing curricula, training educators, and directing educational programs on topics related to gender, ethical leadership, and moral use of power.
 She was a member of the first cohort of the North American David Hartman Center Fellowship.

 Sarah was ordained by the Rabbinical School of Hebrew College and received private rabbinic ordination from Rabbi Daniel Landes.
 She also earned a Masters in Jewish Education from Hebrew College.
-She is an alumna of Yeshivat Hadar, Pardes Institute, Drisha Institute, Beit Midrash Har El, and Brandeis University, and was a Wexner Graduate Fellow.
+She is an alumna of Yeshivat Hadar, Pardes Institute, Drisha Institute, Beit Midrash Har El, Brandeis University, and the Wexner Graduate Fellowship.

-During rabbinical school, Sarah worked in a variety of settings, including pulpits, social justice organizations, mikvaot, hospitals, and in adult and youth education.
-Previously, Sarah worked at the American Jewish World Service, where she designed curricula, wrote divrei Torah, ran the Jewish justice text database On1Foot.org, trained educators, and designed and led service-learning programs.
+Previously, Sarah worked in a variety of settings, including pulpits, social justice organizations, mikvaot, hospitals, and in formal and experiential education.
 She is a well-regarded adult education teacher, and has taught across the country and in Israel.

-Sarah lives in Riverdale, New York, with her husband, Rabbi William Friedman, and their children.
-She can be reached at [email protected]
+Sarah lives in Chicago with her husband, Rabbi William Friedman, and their children.